 Then for the rest of your five year term they’ll renew each year for one year.
 Usually this is coupled with a strict “no-refunds” policy, so an odd situation occurs: they stand to make more money from your original registration if they lose you as a customer before your full 5 years are up, so providing poor service to the point where you leave actually adds to their bottom line.

-4. Whois edit fees and locks
+4. Whois privacy pricing tricks, edit locks and lock-ins

 Every time you register a domain name, the details of that domain registration must be published in a publicly accessible database called Whois.